 days and times of classes

-The Full Course starts twice a year: in September and in February/March.
-In September the classes are held during the week in the evening hours (19:00 – 22:00) on Monday, Tuesday, Wednesday and Friday.
-It is also possible to follow the Full Course on Saturdays (16:00 – 19:00).
+The Full Course starts twice a year: in September and in March.
+In March the classes are held during the week in the evening hours (19:00 – 22:00) on Monday, Tuesday, Wednesday and Thursday.
+It is also possible to follow the Full Course on Saturdays (14:00 – 17:00).
 This also means you can catch up on a missed class in the same week, making sure you are never behind in the course schedule.
 Classes are in Dutch or English.

 The study load for this Course is 10 hours per week.
 The study load can vary per student and includes the hours of lessons to be followed at our school.
 During a free intake you can ask our teachers for more information about the study load and further content of this Course!